LouisT/VidInfo/README.md

         that lasts for 60 days.
 You can revisit the generator to find out when your token will expire.
         I will look for a better method later on, but for now this is how it has to be.
         Generator: http://louist.github.io/VidInfo/accessToken.html
+    (trakt.tv)
+        This API is massive and can return a lot of information.
+I need to rewrite parts of VidInfo to support this.
+        For now, extended summary for Movies and TV shows are supported.
+(TODO #6)

 TODO:
 ------
     1) Find more API's to use. -- Please suggest some.
-       I have a list I'm working from, but it takes time to get them working.
+(This should never be finished!)
     2) Create tests.
     3) Improve basic auth and API key support.
-    4) Clean up code and find a use for "detectAll".
+    4) Clean up code/README and find a use for "detectAll".
     5) Make a better facebook access token generator.
        (http://louist.github.io/VidInfo/accessToken.html)
+    6) Add support for more API features besides summaries.
+       NOTE: I might just make multiple API files because this could be complicated...
+             -- I've done this already for places like ustream.tv and and justin.tv -- We'll see what happens!
+    7) Document things better...
+This README is a mess!

     *)  Support events?
 I'm not sure about this yet.
     **) Better support for XML?
 (Switch from YQL to xml2json?)